Kurtykun/EOSArchive/data/markdown/email_lira_mcconnell1.md

 # Email: Lira to McConnell

-**Date:** April 12, 2009
+**Date:** April 12, 2007
 **From:** Dr. Jean Lira
-**To:** Dr. R. McConnell
+**To:** Dr. Rachel McConnell

-**Subject:** Formal Request to End Tithonus Research
+**Subject:** Formal Request to Pause Tithonus Research
 ---

-Dr. McConnell,
+Rachel,
 <br>
-I am formally requesting a suspension of all further assays.
-We have recorded spontaneous gene expression.
+The attached results of the Human Tissue Testing are extremely concerning.
+There is absolutely no way that Hughes can be serious about human trials it will never get approved.
+I need your backing here Rachel to go to the board and get this shut down!
+Rupert is with me already and some on the board are too.
 <br>
 <br>
 Jean